-Once SAML has been enabled in Data Studio for SSO, and users have been created in Data Studio that match with the users contained in the IdP, they can access Data Studio using the base address of the Data Studio server as well as any specific URL they wish to access (e.g.
+Once SAML has been enabled for SSO and users matching those in the IdP have been created, they can access Data Studio using the base address as well as any specific URL, e.g.

-In addition to the login session timeout, if a session lifetime is specified by the IdP then it will be respected.
+In addition to the login session timeout determined by the password policy, if there's a session lifetime specified by the IdP, that will be respected.

-To log out of Data Studio, there are two available options.
+To log out of Data Studio, you have two options:

-Single Logout (SLO): SLO provides the ability to initiate the logout process simultaneously for all applications where the user has logged in via SSO, as opposed to logging out from each application individually.
-If your IdP supports SLO, and you initiate logout from the IdP or another SP, your currently active Data Studio session will be terminated.
+Automated - Single Logout (SLO) allows you to initiate the logout process simultaneously for all applications where the user has logged in via SSO.
+If your IdP supports SLO and you initiate logout, all your active Data Studio sessions will be terminated.